hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 <div style="text-align:center"><img src="../img/workflow-peakcalling.png" width="400"></div>

-From the alignment files (BAM), you typically observe reads to be identified on each side of the binding site for the protein of interest.
+From the alignment files (BAM), you typically observe reads/tags to be identified on each side of the binding site for the protein of interest.
 The 5' ends of the selected fragments will form groups on the positive- and negative-strand.
 The distributions of these groups are then assessed using statistical measures and compared against background (input or mock IP samples) to determine if the binding site is significant.

 <div style="text-align:center"><img src="../img/chip-fragments.png" width="200" align="middle"></div>

 There are various tools that are available for peak calling.
-Two of the popular one we will demonstrate in this session are SPP and MACS2.
+Two of the popular one we will demonstrate in this session are SPP and MACS2. *Note that for this lesson the term tag and sequence read are interchangeable.*

 ## SPP